rominasoto-tw/documents/create-git-repo.md

 ![Create a Repository - Create a new repository](/assets/img/create-git-repo/image-2.png)

-Here, you need to first enter a name for your repository.
+Here, you must first enter a name for your repository.
 If the name is available, a green tick symbol will indicate so.

 ![Create a Repository - Name available](/assets/img/create-git-repo/image-3.png)